-During the summer term we will visit you in your school by agreement with the school.
-At the time of our visit we will meet you personally and talk to your teachers and the Headteacher.
-We want to get to know you before you become a secondary school student so that we can provide the best start for your next educational journey.
+During the summer term we will visit your child in their school by agreement with the school.
+At the time of our visit we will meet them personally and talk to their teacher and the Headteacher.
+We want to get to know them before they become a secondary school student so that we can provide the best start for their next educational journey.